 The Hamlet of Keephills measures 64.9 ha in size and was established on its existing site in 1982.
+The current Hamlet has an active community hall and library with access to high speed internet.
 Currently, 16.9 ha of the Hamlet has been developed including 13.6 ha of net residential land subdivided into 33 privately serviced lots that are currently developed with 20 dwellings.
 The remaining 3.3 ha is developed with a community hall, a library and playing fields.
 The Hamlet currently has a population of 50 residents, which generates an average of 2.5 people per household.
 Assuming eventual full development of all 33 privately serviced lots, the subdivided portion of Keephills has a population potential of 83 residents living within 33 dwellings, and a residential density of 2.43 dwelling units/net residential hectare (du/nrha).
+The original hamlet consisted of large acreage developments.